 - Forward basing opportunities for Flight o LCS.
-With only thirtytwo Flight o LCSs, the Navy's planned crewing model would maintain sixteen sea frames forward, manned by forty-eight rotating crews.
-These ships would replace today's forward-based SSCs and operate out of Bahrain (eight), Singapore (four), and Sasebo in Japan (four), but not be based there.125 The Navy could keep the same number of sea frames overseas with only thirty-two crews by manning each sea frame with one dedicated crew and basing them in these three ports.
-In Bahrain and Sasebo this would continue the current forward-basing arrangement of today's PCs and MCMs, whereas in Singapore new arrangements would be needed for crews (perhaps unaccompanied at first) to live at the U.S. facility there.
+With thirty-two Flight o LCSs, the Navy's planned crewing model would maintain sixteen ships forward, manned by sixty-four rotating crews.
+They would replace today's forward-based SSCs and operate out of Bahrain (eight), Singapore (four), and Sasebo in Japan (four), but not be based there.117 The Navy could keep the same number of ships overseas with only thirty-two crews by manning each ship with one dedicated crew and basing them in these three ports.
+In Bahrain and Sasebo, this would continue the current forward-basing arrangement of today's PCs and MCMs, whereas in Singapore new arrangements would be needed for crews (perhaps unaccompanied at first) to live at the U.S. facility there.
 The remaining sixteen LCSs would be based in CONUS.
-As with other surface combatants, ships based overseas would swap with CONUS-based ships every five to eight years to conduct major maintenance actions such as overhauls.
-Mission packages would continue to have their own crews that rotate to the host platform. - More organic capabilities and increased variation in upgraded LCSs and follow-on SSCs.
-Between follow-on SSCs, two variants of Flight o LCSs, and upgraded LCSs, there will be at least five different configurations of LCS-based ships.
+As with other surface combatants, ships based overseas would swap with CONUS-based ships every five-to-eight years to conduct major maintenance actions such as overhauls.
+Mission packages would continue to have their own crews that rotate to the host platform. - More organic capabilities and increased variation in upgraded LCSs and FFGs.
+Between FFGs, two variants of Flight o LCSs, and upgraded LCSs, there will be at least five different configurations of SSCs.
 Each will require different personnel skills and qualifications, making it increasingly difficult to move crews between ships.
-The resulting LCS family of SSCs should shift to dedicated crews to enable them to be tailored to the capabilities on each ship.
+The resulting family of SSCs should shift to dedicated crews to enable them to better learn the capabilities of their particular ship.